Code-Institute-Submissions/AdventureCall/README.md

 ## Influences

-The inspiration behind the code of the game is this youtube video
+The inspiration behind the code of the game is from this youtube video

 https://www.youtube.com/watch?v=R1S_NhKkvGA